 - Incision and drainage is a cut in the abscess to allow the pus to drain.
+A sample of fluid may be collected from your abscess.
+The fluid is sent to a lab and tested for bacteria.
 Ask your healthcare provider for more information.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.